dboland/minc/BUILD.md

 * https://www.openbsd.org/anoncvs.html

-However, you can also use my copy (186Mb).
-Move this file to preferably the root of a disk drive and extract it there:
+However, you can also use my copy (186Mb):

 * https://minc.commandlinerevolution.nl/openbsd-master-6.1.0.zip

+**Note**: create a folder in the root of a diskdrive, named 'source'.
+Move the .ZIP file there and extract it.

+## Step 0: set up a simple cross-compiler

 To build the new kernel and compile the operating system code, we would have to install the OpenBSD header files into the